 On May 11, 2015, we entered into an award contract supported by the Clinical and Rehabilitative Medicine Research Program, or CRMRP, of the United States Army Medical Research and Materiel Command, or USAMRMC, within the U.S. Department of Defense, or the DoD, in which the DoD agreed to provide up to \$17.0 million to support the development of DSUVIA, referred to as the DoD Contract.
 Under the terms of the DoD Contract, the DoD has reimbursed us for costs incurred for development, manufacturing, regulatory and clinical costs outlined in the DoD Contract, including reimbursement for certain personnel and overhead expenses.
-The period of performance under the DoD Contract began on May 11, 2015.
-The DoD Contract gives the DoD the option to extend the term of the DoD Contract and provide additional funding for the research.
-On March 2, 2016, the DoD Contract was amended to approve enrollment of additional patients in the SAP302 study, approve the addition of the SAP303 study, and extend the DoD Contract period of performance by four months from November 10, 2016 to March 9, 2017, to accommodate the increased SAP302 patient enrollment and the SAP303 study.
-On March 9, 2017, the DoD Contract was amended to incorporate additional activities including the development and testing of packaging changes; and additional stability testing.
-The amendment also extended the DoD Contract period of performance by 11 months through February 28, 2018 to accommodate these additional activities.
-At December 31, 2017, the additional activities as outlined under the DoD Contract through February 28, 2018 were substantially complete.
-On February 28, 2018, the DoD contract was amended to incorporate additional services in the amount of \$0.5 million and to extend the contract period by twelve months through February 28, 2019.
+The period of performance under the DoD Contract began on May 11, 2015 and currently extends through February 28, 2019.
 Funding under the DoD Contract will be subject to audit by the DoD to ensure adherence to specific guidance, policies and procedures.
 The DoD may find deficiencies during the course of an audit which could jeopardize, or even eliminate, continued funding from the DoD, as well as require repayment of any funds they had provided us since inception of the DoD Contract.
 In addition, if the DoD determines that we have failed to comply with specific contractual or legal requirements, or fail to satisfy an audit, a variety of penalties can be imposed in addition to monetary damages, including criminal and civil penalties.
 The DoD could suspend or debar us from all government contract work.
 The occurrence of any of these actions could harm our reputation and could have a material adverse impact on our results of operations.